The Kensington Hideaway

 PROJECT ACHIEVEMENTS

-Sustainability has been central to the scheme, with the project targeting BREEAM Excellent and LEED Gold certifications - ambitious environmental goals that reflect both the client’s commitment to responsible design and Greenway Associates’ ability to manage a complex, high-quality refurbishment from start to finish.
+Sustainability was central to the scheme, with the project targeting BREEAM Excellent and LEED Gold certifications.
+These ambitious benchmarks reflect both the client’s commitment to responsible design and Greenway Associates’ ability to manage a complex, high-quality refurbishment through to completion.

 CHALLENGES ON SITE